bjoern-hempel/js-reinforcement-learning-framework/README.md

 <img src="/images/Basic.png" width="512" alt="super basic example">

-If we look at this example in the short term, it is a good idea to permanently go through a<sub>1</sub> from s<sub>0</sub> (discountRate = 0): Because we always get a reward of 2 and we don't want to receive any punishment of -5.
+If we look at this example in the short term, it is a good idea to permanently go through a<sub>1</sub> from s<sub>0</sub> (discountRate = 0) and stay on state s<sub>0</sub>: Because we always get a reward of 2 and we don't want to receive any punishment of -5.
 From a far-sighted point of view, it's better to go through a<sub>0</sub> (discountRate = 0.9), because in future we will receive a reward of 10 in addition to the punishment of -5 (it means the sum of 5 reward instead of only 2).
 Let's calculate that:

 ##### 2.2.2.1 Code